Death of Benito Mussolini: Final days: 18–27 April 1945

-On 18 April 1945, Mussolini left Gargnano, a village near Salò where he had been residing, and moved, with his entire government, to Milan and based himself in the city's prefecture.
+On 18 April 1945, in an attempt to escape the now certain defeat of the Italian Social Republic and still hoping for a revival among his men with the possibility of negotiating a conditional surrender agreement, Mussolini abandoned the isolated headquarters of Palazzo Feltrinelli in Gargnano, located on the western shore of Lake Garda, and moved to Milan.
+He arrived in the evening, taking lodgings at the prefecture; the previous day he had discussed in the last council of ministers the possible resistance in the Ridotto Alpino Repubblicano.
 The purpose of the move appears to have been to prepare for final defeat.
 His new location would put him in closer proximity to the Archbishop of Milan, Cardinal Schuster, whom he hoped to use as an intermediary to negotiate with the Allies and the partisans.
 Additionally, it was better placed for an escape to the Swiss border.

-Over the week following his arrival in Milan, and with the military situation deteriorating, Mussolini vacillated between a number of options including making a last stand in the Valtellina, a valley in the Italian Alps (the so-called Ridotto Alpino Repubblicano plan), fleeing to Switzerland, or attempting to negotiate a peaceful handover to the partisan leadership, the CLNAI, or to the Allies.
+On 22 April, in the courtyard of the prefecture, Mussolini delivered his final speech to a hundred officers of the Republican Guard, concluding: "If the Fatherland is lost, there is no point in living."
+With the military situation deteriorating, Mussolini vacillated between a number of options including making a last stand in the Valtellina, a valley in the Italian Alps (the so-called Ridotto Alpino Repubblicano plan), or attempting to negotiate a peaceful handover to the partisan leadership, the CLNAI.
+That evening he met Carlo Silvestri and handed him a declaration addressed to the executive committee of the Italian Socialist Party of Proletarian Unity, in which he demanded that the Italian Social Republic pass into republican rather than monarchist or socialist hands.
 As the German forces retreated, the CLNAI called for a general uprising in the main northern cities.
 It also issued a decree establishing popular courts, which included in its provisions what, in practice, would be Mussolini's death sentence: